grabear/awesome-rshiny/README.md

 * [ggvis](https://github.com/rstudio/ggvis) - Make it easy to describe interactive web graphics in R.
 * [RInno](https://github.com/ficonsulting/RInno) - Install local shiny apps by providing an interface between R and Inno Setup, (Windows Only).
 * [googleVis](https://github.com/mages/googleVis) - An interface between R and the [Google's charts tools](https://developers.google.com/chart/).
+* [pool](https://github.com/rstudio/pool) - Abstract away the logic of connection management and the performance cost of fetching a new connection from a remote database.

 # People
 * [Dean Attali](https://github.com/daattali)